Not-A-Builder/Regression-Classification-Keras/README.md

 • diabetes_data

-The code for demonstration of Keras usage is in .ipynb format, in the file DL_Keras_Regression_&_Classification.ipynb, and the same notebook contains the code for Regression problem and also the Classification problem.
+The code for demonstration of Keras usage is in .ipynb format, in the file DL_Keras_Regression-&-Classification.ipynb, and the same notebook contains the code for Regression problem and also the Classification problem.